Raffy27/MouseDecoder/Docs/Full.md

 ### Communication

 Communication with the mouse takes place through an integrated USB port, and a PS/2 decoder, which makes it easier to work with external devices.
-Accoring to the documentation of this protocol, two inputs are generated: a clock input for notifying the receiving circuitry of the fact that there is new data present, and the actual data input that should be processed.
+According to the documentation of this protocol, two inputs are generated: a clock input for notifying the receiving circuitry of the fact that there is new data present, and the actual data input that should be processed.

 A valid transmission from the mouse is defined in the following table.
 |  | Bit 7 | Bit 6 | Bit 5 | Bit 4 | Bit 3 | Bit 2 | Bit 1 | Bit 0 |